Civil Peace Service/Special Initiative on displacement: Resolving conflicts peacefully – creating prospects for peace

-For decades, the Hashemite Kingdom of Jordan has been one of the most stable countries in the Middle East.
-Various factors are currently threatening this stability.
+For decades, the Hashemite Kingdom of Jordan has been considered one of the most stable countries in the Middle East.
+Various factors are currently jeopardising this stability.
 Social conflicts, economic problems, political tension and associated migratory movements threaten to overwhelm the country.

-Regional tensions are increasingly aggravating the problems of fast population growth and existing conflict factors such as resource scarcity, social inequality, a lack of housing and a tight labour market.
-As a result of the centralist political system, opportunities for participation are lacking for citizens, municipalities and regions.
+Regional tensions are increasingly aggravating the problems of rapid population growth and existing conflict factors such as resource scarcity, social inequality, a lack of housing and a tense labour market.
+Opportunities for participation are also lacking for citizens, municipalities and regions as a result of the centralised political system.
 The gap between rich and poor is continuing to widen.
 Conflicts are mounting between local residents and refugees, but also within society as a whole.
 The threat of radicalisation is growing.

-The people living in Jordan are capable of taking control of their lives and going about their day-to-day business – irrespective of their origin, economic situation, age, sex or place of residence.
+The people living in Jordan are capable of taking control of their lives irrespective of their origin, economic situation, age, sex or place of residence.
 Marginalised population groups are given new prospects, and social cohesion is strengthened.
 The population is able to participate in processes of social change and can deal with tension without resorting to violence.